Let’s face it, we live in a world today where every business wants to manage your money, but who should you entrust it with?

 Here’s a breakdown of each of Yolt’s features.

-A new and trendy feature that Yolt has picked up from the start is being about to set budgets.
+A trendy feature that Yolt implemented from the start was being able to set budgets.

-Budgeting via Yolt allows you to see a visual display of your limits for spending on a whole host of categories (Including bills, investments and Groceries).
+Budgeting via Yolt allows you to see a visual display of your limits for spending on a whole host of categories.

 This serves as a friendly reminder to plan around your decided budget.